 Do I Need to Check My Credit Report Before Looking for a New Rental?

-Before your landlord-to-be requests your credit report, you can get a free copy yourself.
-By knowing in advance if there are any red flags, you can prepare to explain a less than ideal history, or fix mistakes on your report in advance, which will help you better navigate the joy of locking down new digs.
+Before your soon-to-be landlord requests your credit report, check it yourself.
+This way, you can prepare to explain a less than ideal history or fix mistakes on your report in advance, which will help you better navigate the hunt.

 - Visit annualcreditreport.com to request your credit report, for free.
 You can get one free credit report, per year, from each of the three major credit reporting bureaus, with no impact to your credit and no cost.
 That means you can pull your credit three times per year fee-free.
 If you choose to pull just one bureau’s report at a time, you can return every 4 months to keep tabs on your credit throughout the whole year.

-Credit mistakes can happen, so it’s important to keep your eye on your report regularly, so no errors keep you from landing your new home (or from any other goals for that matter).
-Keep in mind, the different credit bureaus sometimes use slightly different information to determine your score and make up your report, so it’s a good thing to make the rounds with each of them.
+Credit mistakes happen.
+So it’s important to keep your eye on your report regularly.
+Keep in mind that the different credit bureaus sometimes use slightly different information to determine your score and create your report.
+It’s a good thing to make the rounds with each of them.

-- Ask if you can bring your credit report to the leasing office, instead of having them pull it It might be a long shot, but worth trying.
-The number of times your credit report is run is one of the 5 factors of your credit score.
-So, if the landlord (or someone else, with your permission) runs your credit, it can slightly decrease your score – affecting up to 10% of your score and remaining on your report for up to 2 years.
+Also, ask if you can bring your credit report to the leasing office, instead of having them pull it.
+It might be a long shot, but it’s worth trying.
+Running your credit multiple times affects your overall score.
+Which means, if the landlord (or someone else, with your permission) runs your credit, it might cause your score to lower, affecting your overall score up to 10%.

 - Request to see the report pulled by your potential landlord.
 It’s a standard part of the apartment application process.
 Landlords want to see how responsible you are with money.
 Your credit is a measure of financial responsibility and trustworthiness.
 So, get a peak of the report they pulled to see how you’re being judged.